by Pastor Tim Burt

-The world is filled with those who know and have received Jesus Christ as their personal Lord and Savior, and of course, those who haven’t.
-Of those in the world without Christ, there are some that hate Christians and seem to be at war with them, Then there are those who are curious as to what makes a Christian tick.
-And finally, there are those who are hungering to know God this very moment—waiting for someone to share the truth of Jesus with them.
-The majority of non-Christians do not like Christians telling the rest of the world about Jesus, what is morally right and wrong, and how to live from their biblical perspective.
+The world is filled with those who know and have received Jesus Christ as their personal Lord and Savior.
+And of course, those who haven’t.
+Of those in the world without Christ, some of them hate Christians and seem to be at war with them, Then there are those who are curious as to what makes a Christian tick.
+And finally, there are those who are hungering to know God this very moment—waiting for someone like you or me to share the truth of Jesus with them.
+The majority of non-Christians do not like Christians telling the rest of the world about Jesus—about what’s morally right and wrong, or how to live life from a biblical perspective.
 Most despise it!
 That’s why they try to shut us up in the workplace and everywhere else.

 If your heart is to reach and touch people with His love, the Lord will help you do so in ways you can’t imagine and within YOUR OWN gifting.
 We are an aroma if we live for Him.
 Some are paying attention.
-Some won’t like it or you just because they feel guilty.
+Some won’t like it or you because they feel guilty.
 Others are curious and will check you out.
 They’re watching you to see if you are the real deal!
 And others are hungry to know what you know.
 Be that light and don’t hide it under a bushel!
-This is your significant life and there is nothing more significant!
+This is your significant life and there is nothing more significant to God than this!
 Be blessed as you are that light today!

 Romans 1:16 “I am not ashamed of the gospel, because it is the power of God for the salvation of everyone who believes…”